 If a teen is dismissed from a program due to failure to comply with the code of conduct, transportation home will be at the participant’s own expense.
 No refunds will be issued.
 Additionally, if a teen is dismissed from the program, and received financial scholarship, the family will be responsible for paying it back to BBYO.
 If there is involvement of law enforcement agencies, BBYO will contact the parents/guardian and not intervene in any other way.

-Engaging in any of the following behaviors during a BBYO program will result in immediate EXPULSION:
+Engaging in any of the following behaviors during a BBYO meeting, program, or related social media will result in immediate EXPULSION from BBYO:

-- Any conduct that endangers the safety, health or welfare of the teen and/or others;
+- Conduct that endangers the safety, health or welfare of the teen and/or others;

-- Conduct or threats of conduct that is violent;
+- Conduct or threats of conduct that are violent;

 - Possession of fireworks, firearms or other items considered to be weapons and/or anything potentially harmful to others.

-Engaging in any of the following behaviors during a BBYO meeting or program will typically result in disciplinary consequences that may include IMMEDIATE REMOVAL OR SUSPENSION from participation in BBYO activities:
+Engaging in any of the following behaviors during a BBYO meeting, program, or related social media will typically result in disciplinary consequences that may include IMMEDIATE REMOVAL FROM THE CURRENT PROGRAM AND/OR SUSPENSION from participation in future BBYO activities:

 - Theft or causing intentional damage to hotel/camp or other’s property;